-- 2017 June: A team from the Centre for Developmental Psychiatry & Psychology at Monash University in Melbourne (Glenn Melvin, Bruce Tonge, Amanda Dudley, Ester Klimkeit, & Eleonora Gullone) published the findings of a clinical trial that examined whether adolescents with school refusal would benefit more from cognitive behavioural therapy and an antidepressant medication compared with cognitive behavioural therapy on its own.
+- 2017 June: A team from the Centre for Developmental Psychiatry & Psychology at Monash University in Melbourne (Glenn Melvin, Bruce Tonge, Amanda Dudley, Ester Klimkeit & Eleonora Gullone) published the findings of a clinical trial that examined whether adolescents with school refusal would benefit more from cognitive behavioural therapy and an antidepressant medication compared with cognitive behavioural therapy on its own.
 All three treatments resulted in improved attendance for the adolescents.
 Adding fluoxetine did not offer any advantage over CBT alone or CBT and placebo in terms of attendance levels.
-A fuller description of the study can be found via this link.

 Helpful links and other resources

-- School-Link Program in NSW published two resources on school refusal:
+- School-Link Program in NSW published a handout for parents is also available.

-- Dr. Jade Sheen and Amanda Dudley published an article on School Refusal for parents in The Conversation
+- A/Prof. Jade Sheen and Amanda Dudley published an article on School Refusal for parents in The Conversation.

 - Travancore School, a mental health focussed special education setting, has created a website that includes resources for school, parents/carers and young people